mrballistic/ableton-helpbot/README.md

 - 🌐 Start the React development server
 - 🖥️ Launch the Express backend
 - 📑 Process PDFs (first run only)
-- 🗄️ Create and save the vector store
+- 🗄️ Create and save the vector store in ChromaDB

 ## 🏗️ Architecture